 The cornea might undergo fat (lipid) deposits or become ulcerated.
 Changes with adequate tear production along with internal structures of the eye could occur.When a dog does not produce enough tears to keep the cornea moist it develops a disease called keratitis sicca.
 A tenacious discharge adheres to the eye and makes it susceptible to many problems.

 Diarrhea, constipation and vomiting, if they occur, could occur in hypothyroid dogs.

-Abnormalities in heart strength, rate and rhythm, along with atherosclerosis, could occur.
+Abnormalities in heart strength, rate and rhythm, along with atherosclerosis, could occur with hypothyroidism.